-- Give feedback by pointing and hinting towards solutions; try to stay away from critiquing errors.
+- Give feedback by pointing and hinting towards solutions, rather than directly critiquing errors.

 The first condition of learning is that the person must be motivated to learn.
 You cannot teach knowledge or skills to people who are not motivated to learn.
 They must feel the need to learn what you are teaching.
 Most employees are motivated to do a good job.
 They want to be able to perform their tasks correctly.
 Their motivation is being able to perform their job to standards in return for a paycheck, benefits, challenges, job satisfaction, etc.

 The next condition of learning is to involve them in the process.
 Keep their attention by actively involving their minds and emotions in the learning process.
 Have them participate through active practice of the skill or through discussion.
 You cannot keep their attention with a long lecture.
 Normally, people pay attention for a short time — less than 30 minutes.
 They need to use what is being taught or their minds will wander.
 If you lecture for an hour, very little will be remembered.
-Instead, give a brief lecture (less than 10 minutes), demonstrate, and then have them practice.
+Instead, give a brief lecture (15 minutes or less), demonstrate, and then have them practice.
 Provide feedback throughout the practice session until they can do it on their own.
-If it is a large complicated task, then break it down into short learning steps.
+If it is a large complicated task, break it down into short learning steps.